helpyio/helpy/README.md

 Helpy is a modern, "mobile first" helpdesk solution written in Ruby on Rails 4.2 and released under the MIT license.
 It includes the following:

-Planned Features
+Version 1.0 Features
 ========

 - **Private Support Discussions (aka tickets):**
-Integrated with inbound email via Sendgrid, Mandrill, Mailgun, etc. [90%]
+Integrated with inbound email via Sendgrid, Mandrill, Mailgun, etc. [95%]
 - **Community Support Forums:** Customers and Agents can both answer questions in a publicly accessible forum.
-[90%]
+[100%]
 - **Knowledgebase:** Full text searchable and SEO optimized to help users answer questions before they contact you.
-[95%]
+[100%]
 - **Pre-wired for Google Analytics:**  Using a combination of JS and Measurement Protocol tags, Helpy is prewired to track everything from article satisfaction to what your agents are doing.
-[90%]
+[95%]
 - **Mobile-first:** Support requests come at all times, and Helpy works on all devices, out of the box so you can delight customers with prompt answers, from anywhere and at anytime!
-[90%]
+[100%]
-- **Multi-lingual:** At launch we will support English, French, Spanish, German and Russian.
-[15%]
+- **Multi-lingual:** At launch the app will be ready to translate and include translations for English and French.

 Live Demo
 ---------